mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

     * Add Tomasz Kamiński to the author list

+    * Major wording changes based on preliminary LWG review.
+Wording is now more mathematical and less a description of an implementation (as R2 wording was).
+Some exposition-only functions proposed in previous revisions (e.g., _`canonical-ice`_, _`subtract-ice`_, and _`check-static-bounds`_), as well as some preexisting exposition-only functions (e.g., _`first_`_ and _`last_`_), have been renamed, replaced, or removed.
+Some words of power, such as "unit-stride slice," have narrower definitions now.

-    * Major wording changes based on preliminary LWG review
+    * Update non-wording sections to reflect wording changes

 # Abstract